 How do the tech titans—Facebook, Amazon, Google, and Microsoft—stay on top?
-Alex Kantrowitz, one of the world’s most prolific tech reporters, has made it his mission to find out.
-In his debut book Always Day One, he explores the the precedent-setting culture and leadership practices these companies have built to spark invention and move beyond the status quo.
+ALEX KANTROWITZ, one of the world’s most prolific tech reporters, has made it his mission to find out.
+In his debut book Always Day One, he explores the precedent-setting culture and leadership practices these companies have built to spark invention and move beyond the status quo.
 In his talks, Kantrowitz reveals how you, too, can use the tech titan playbook to invent and reinvent in a rapidly-changing economy.

 “The Tech Giants are far from perfect, but Always Day One reveals the inventive elements of their culture that entrepreneurs can and should learn from”— Mark Cuban, serial entrepreneur, investor, and owner of the Dallas Mavericks